-The winning proposal for the future Aarhus Central Station illustrates the options for preparing the station for the electrification of the Danish railway network.
+The winning proposal lays out the options for preparing the station for the electrification of the Danish railway system.
 This electrification will place new demands on the existing buildings in terms of creating the necessary headroom for the future propulsion power construction.
 It also illustrates the options for adding a new track and improving the flow of people in and around the railway station.

-This places huge demands on the development of the future station, where the priority will be people changing trains quickly, at the same time allowing the station to tell the story of Aarhus as an open, vibrant city.
-So the winning proposal shows how to open up the concourse on the platform side, creating a view back to the Bruuns Bro bridge.
-It also illustrates how the flow can define both the concourse and the shape of the bridge, thereby creating a new signature for the station.
+Aarhus Central Station is one of the most highly concentrated transport hubs in Denmark with more than 8 million passengers and 10 million shoppers a year moving through the station to and from the Bruuns Galleri shopping mall.
+This places huge demands on the development of the future station, where the priority will be changing trains quickly, while allowing the station to tell the story of Aarhus as an open and vibrant city.
+So the winning proposal shoes how it is possible to open up the concourse on the platform side, creating a view back to the Bruuns Bro bridge and allowing the flow to define both the concourse and the shape of the bridge.

 A consistent use of the gate motif provides a clear correlation and a convincing visual opening as an entrance to the city.
 The concentration on people changing trains quickly also creates a logistic flow.
-Passengers will easily be able to find their way, either through the concourse or from Bruuns Bro to the platforms.An excerpt from the jury’s report
+Passengers will easily be able to find their way both through the concourse and from Bruuns Bro to the platforms.An excerpt from the jury’s report